osamaadam/cfgrr/README.md

 #### Setup:

-This is an interface to setup `cfgrr` for the first time.
+This is an interface to set up `cfgrr` for the first time.

 ```sh
 cfgrr setup